 Standard musculoskeletal testing asking the patient to toe stand, heel stand, and do a deep knee bend should be observed.
-MRC scale rating 0-5 for the major muscle groups to the lower extremities, including ankle plantarflexion, ankle dorsiflexion, ankle inversion, ankle eversion, knee extension, knee flexion, and hip flexion should be performed and graded.
-Neurosensory exam for pinprick should be performed in the distribution looking for both peripheral nerves, as well as lumbar dermatomes.
-Muscle mass with the side to side comparison observing the major muscle group bulk areas can be done well doing manual motor testing, and side-to-side circumference measurements can be made and documented to note progression, or recovery of mass further down the road.
+MRC scale rating 0-5 for the major muscle groups to the lower extremities, including ankle plantarflexion, ankle dorsiflexion, ankle inversion, ankle eversion, knee extension, knee flexion, and hip flexion, should be performed and graded.
+A neurosensory exam for pinprick should be performed in the distribution, looking for both peripheral nerves and lumbar dermatomes.
+Muscle mass with the side-to-side comparison observing the major muscle group bulk areas can be done well doing manual motor testing.
+Side-to-side circumference measurements can be made and documented to note progression or recovery of mass further down the road.
 The ASIA (American Spinal Cord Injury Association) point and motor groups are a standardization convenient for communication between professionals; however, it does not include evaluation of specific peripheral sensory nerves.

 A formal electrodiagnostic medicine consult, including EMG and nerve conduction studies, is considered to be an extension of the physical examination and may need to be obtained from the subspecialist who is not commonly the first clinician to be involved in the care of the patient.

-Any damage affecting the neuraxis from the roots to the peripheral nerve can lead to weakness of the muscles supplied by that nerve.
+Any damage affecting the neuraxis from the roots to the peripheral nerve can weaken the muscles supplied by that nerve.

 A lesion of the L5 root, lumbar plexus, sciatic nerve, common peroneal, or the deep peroneal nerve can potentially lead to foot drop due to the weakness of the anterior compartment musculature.
 The presenting symptom is the inability to ambulate as before.
 More specifically, weakness of the muscles in the foot that assist in dorsiflexion.
 There may or may not be a pain.
 The person will be unable to dorsiflex during the heel strike.
 The foot remains flat on the ground.
 Sometimes can also cause toe drag and inability to clear the foot.
 This can potentially lead to falls.